bratpeki/grap.h/README.md

 ## What is it?

-`tui-graph` is a terminal-user-interface tool for mathematical analysis and graphing.
+`term-graph-lib` is a terminal-user-interface tool for mathematical analysis and graphing.

 ## How does it work?

-`tui-graph` consists of a set of C headers and source files.
+`term-graph-lib` consists of a set of C headers and source files.

-Below are the examples of compiling and running `tui-graph/ex` files.
+Below are the examples of compiling and running `term-graph-lib/ex` files.

 ### Linear functions